University of Tartu

 Tartu has numerous student clubs and associations, ranging from professional organizations to informal groups based on common hobbies and interests.
 ESN-Tartu (Erasmus Student Network) is an organization that aims to support all international students of the University of Tartu.
 It works in close contacts with the Student Council and with the International Student Service.
 ESN-Tartu helps organize free time activities, such as sports events, trips and parties, that all bring international students closer to local life.

-For more information, contact Melody Stratton at email@example.com or stop by the Study Abroad Info Center in 105 Lippincott.
+For more information, contact Charlie Ambrose at firstname.lastname@example.org or stop by the Study Abroad Info Center in 105 Lippincott.
 (ISEP)

 For more information, contact Jenna Hunter-Skidmore at email@example.com or stop by the Study Abroad Info Center in 105 Lippincott.
 (MAUI-Utrecht)